Epicodus-Curriculum/intro-full-stack/3hb_researching_online_and_helpful_resources.md

 **3. Vet the resource you are using.**

-If you are using a new and unfamiliar site, it’s important to take some time to learn about the site and determine how reputable it is.
-If it’s unclear how reputable a site is, it’s best to find multiple sources that corroborate any solution that you use in your code.
-It’s common for there to be multiple ways of doing the same thing in code: some of these ways could use deprecated tools or methods, while others may be experimental or tied to only a specific version of a tool you are using.
+If you are using a new and unfamiliar site, it's important to take some time to learn about the site and determine how reputable it is.
+If it's unclear how reputable a site is, it's best to find multiple sources that corroborate any solution that you use in your code.
+It's common for there to be multiple ways of doing the same thing in code: some of these ways could use deprecated tools or methods, while others may be experimental or tied to only a specific version of a tool you are using.

 ## Developer Forums, like Stack Overflow
 ---